nathan-pham/zero-framework-blog/posts/hello-world.md

 ## Project Timeline

-Here are some important milestones in this project:

 1. Day 1: new Replit project to serve static resources
 2. Day 2 - 3: created a [Markdown renderer](https://github.com/nathan-pham/markdown-renderer) from scratch
 3. Day 4: created a [Templating Engine](https://github.com/nathan-pham/templating-engine) from scratch
 4. Day 5 - 6: created primary styles for the home and post page
-5. Day 7 - 8: created Zero Framework
+5. Day 7 - 8: created Zero Framework (built on stateful-components and implemented a more robust diffing algorithm)
 6. Day 9 - 10: rewrote old frontend with Zero
 7. Day 11: Bug fixes on Markdown Renderer & Zero Framework
 8. Day 12: More styles on post pages (especially table of contents)
+9. Day 13: Got sick but made [syntax highlighting](https://github.com/nathan-pham/zero-code) with regex and a search component with throttling (hopefull compensates for the poor performance)

+What about "x" feature!?!
+It's not working!!! <s>Honestly make that yourself.</s> No, seriously.
+I know a lot of features are implemented with a custom framework, but I initially started out with pure Vanilla JS.
+The old code base can be found under the `archive` directory, assuming you do not go through the template onboarding process.
+Because I switched code styles midway, certain features like search, SPA, syntax highlighting (basically everything after Day 6) are not implemented, and other modules like the Markdown Renderer are out of date.
+Never fear, everything is open source (and you may choose something more maintained because Vanilla JS for the sake of Vanilla JS is not a feature).
+Also, even if you don't fully use my custom framework `Zero`, you can still use the more modularized web components.

 Note: Zero is really unstable so I probably shot myself in the foot by remaking the entire app with it, but at least it's a framework I made so it's still "Vanilla JS".
+All in all, ideally you would use a stable framework like React.
+Frameworks exist for a reason.
+Vanilla JS is just... hard to maintain to say the least.

+Note 2: I am currently updating the documentation for Zero, hang tight if you want to build mini apps with it.

 # Example Markdown Supported